-AS Level

-Component Code Assessment AS% Socialisation, culture and identity H180(01) 1 hour 30 minutes written exam 50% of total AS Level Researching and understanding social inequalities H180(02) 1 hour 30 minutes written exam 50% of total AS Level

-A Level

-Component Code Assessment A2% Socialisation, culture and identity H580(01) 1 hour 30 minutes written exam 30% of total A Level Researching and understanding social inequalities H580(02) 1 hour 30 minutes written exam 35% of total A Level Debates in contemporary society H580(03) 2 hours 15 minutes written exam 35% of total A Level
+AS Level Component Code Assessment AS% Socialisation, culture and identity H180(01) 1 hour 30 minutes written exam 50% of total AS Level Researching and understanding social inequalities H180(02) 1 hour 30 minutes written exam 50% of total AS Level A Level Component Code Assessment A2% Socialisation, culture and identity H580(01) 1 hour 30 minutes written exam 30% of total A Level Researching and understanding social inequalities H580(02) 1 hour 30 minutes written exam 35% of total A Level Debates in contemporary society H580(03) 2 hours 15 minutes written exam 35% of total A Level Course Delivery:

-Course Delivery:

 Sociology is taught through conventional lessons, where students outline, apply and evaluate a range of sociological theories and studies.
 Lessons are often built around group discussion, giving students the opportunity to develop skills in discussion and debate.
 Class work and independent work will often involve the analysis of contemporary material.
 Lessons often involve engaging with the news, documentaries and contemporary events.
 The emphasis is on empowering the students to learn through their own experience.
 Students are encouraged to critically engage with the social world around them and to interpret what they find using sociological theory.

-AS Level Course Content:
+Course Content:

-The Sociology OCR specification focuses on Sociology's key themes: socialisation, culture and identity; and power, control and inequality.
+AS Level Course Content: The Sociology OCR specification focuses on Sociology's key themes: socialisation, culture and identity; and power, control and inequality.
 The course provides students with the exciting opportunity to gain a deeper understanding of the world around them and reflect on social issues that are often relevant to their own social experiences.
 They open up the possibility for fascinating discussions, for example, 'what impact do digital forms of communication have on social relations?', 'how do sociologists investigate inequality in society?' and 'what is the most effective way to reduce crime?'
 Through the course, students can acquire knowledge and a critical understanding of contemporary social processes and social changes.
 They have the opportunity to develop a broad set of key desirable skills, including the ability to analyse and formulate clear, logical arguments with scope for extensive evaluation using a range of theoretical perspectives.

-Exploring socialisation, culture and identity (01)

-Section A of this unit introduces students to key concepts associated with developing a sociological understanding of the contemporary social world.
+Exploring socialisation, culture, and identity (01) Section A of this unit introduces students to key concepts associated with developing a sociological understanding of the contemporary social world.
 It is intended to introduce the AS core themes of culture, socialisation and identity.
 Key issues include the formation of culture, the process of socialisation and the link between socialisation and the creation of identities, and the ways in which different aspects of an individual's identity may intersect.
 In Section B students will examine how different social groups are represented in the media and examine evidence of representations in the media in relation to ethnicity, gender, social class and age.
 They will also study theoretical views of these media representations.

-Researching and understanding social inequalities (02)

-Section A of this unit explores how sociologists collect their data.
-Students examine the relationship between sociological theory and the methods used to research social life.
+Researching and understanding social inequalities (02) In section A students examine the relationship between sociological theory and the methods used to research social life.
 They consider the use of quantitative and qualitative data-collection methods and analysis in the context of social inequalities.
+In section B they study the main patterns and trends in relation to work and employment, income and wealth, poverty and social mobility.
+A Level Course Content: